stealthycoin/CarlyleConfig/README.md

 @deriveconfig
 class Config:
-	# First load the path to the config file.
     # Derive the filepath field from the first non-None source below:
     # 1) The command line argument --config-path.
 If not provided it will be
     #    None falling through to the next case.